Hello class ~ take your seats… today’s lecture will focus on turbidity issues in swimming pools, commonly known as cloudy pool water.

 I’ll ask you to remember a common 8th grade science experiment; of adding salt (or sugar) to water, until the solution reaches the point of saturation, where it can no longer absorb more salts, and the salt stops dissolving.

-A cloudy pool has solids which have come out of solution, or solids that are unable to dissolve or too small for your pool filter.
+A cloudy pool has solids which have come out of solution, or solids that are unable to dissolve or are too small for your pool filter.
 But what are the causes of cloudy pool water?

 Have you ever noticed that if you forget to put chlorine tabs in the pool, that it begins to turn hazy, before it goes green?
 Without a constant supply of sanitizer, particulate matter accumulates, and becomes visible, sometimes within hours!